|Program Description and Goals||PhD in Biomedical

 Faculty Governance Organization (FGO) Review and Recommendation

 All interviewed applicants will be presented and discussed at a Faculty Governance Organization meeting.
-An admission recommendation by the FGO will be made to the Associate Dean for Academic Affairs.
+An admission recommendation by the FGO will be made to the Associate Dean for Student, Faculty, and Community Affairs.

 The student, in consultation with his/her Committee Chair, will identify the other members of the Advising Committee.
 Committee members are those who have expertise in and inform the student's area of research, serve as a reader of the proposal and dissertation, and vote on the outcome of the qualifying exam, proposal defense and outcome of final dissertation.
 A minimum of three individuals must serve on the final Advising Committee.
 At least two members of this committee, including the Chair, must be full-time members of UTHealth SBMI faculty.